onlabsorg/olojs/README.md

 <% einstein = import("./albert-einstein") %>

-Three centuries later <% einstein.name %> could freely use Newton's work and the work of many other scientists like him to formulate his well known relativity theory.
+Three centuries later <% einstein.name %> could freely use Newton's work and the work of many other scientists like him to formulate his well known theory of relativity.
 ```

 ### Getting started